 African-American Literature: Race and Identity

 This course presents an introduction to the development and evolution of African-American life and culture through literature.
 Students will read works spanning four centuries, focusing on the underlying historical context, cultural values, and modes of expression.
 Beginning with poetry written during the 1700s and the slave narrative of Douglass, students will examine the primary issues facing African Americans during the eighteenth and nineteenth centuries.
-They will address the complex issues and divergent perspectives in major representative novels, such as Chesnutt’s The House Behind the Cedars, Morrison’s The Bluest Eye, Baldwin’s The Fire Next Time, and Wright’s Native Son.
+They will address the complex issues and divergent perspectives in major representative novels, such as Chesnutt’s The House Behind the Cedars, Morrison’s The Bluest Eye, Baldwin’s The Fire Next Time, Wright’s Native Son, and Ellison's Invisible Man.
 Students will also read selected short stories, essays, and poetry by various authors to deepen their understanding of how African Americans constructed racial and cultural identities.
 Through reading, writing, and student–centered discussion, we will explore and redefine concepts of freedom, citizenship, class, color, and gender within the black community.

-Students who enroll in the African-American Literature: Race and Identity course simultaneously enroll in the United States History: African-American History course offered through the History and Social Sciences Department.
-Participation in this African-American Studies Program is noted on a student’s transcript.
+Students who enroll in the African American Literature: Race and Identity course simultaneously enroll in the United States History: African American History course offered through the History and Social Sciences Department.
+Participation in this African American Studies Program is noted on a student’s transcript.

 For over a thousand years, lovers and rogues, heroes and traitors, serious souls, irreverent fools, royal figures, and common folk have all come to life in the literature of this little corner of Europe, Britain.
 Discover how hilarious and harrowing the classics can be—and how they continue to shape our understanding of ourselves and others.
-Works may include the first English epic, Beowulf; the witty character sketches in The Canterbury Tales; a play about our most famous tragic hero, Hamlet; a novel depicting the perils that beset well- and ill-behaved women in Pride and Prejudice; the comic play The Importance of Being Earnest; and poems by such writers as Donne, Pope, and Keats and many others.
+Works may include the first English epic, Beowulf; the witty character sketches in The Canterbury Tales; a play about our most famous tragic hero, Hamlet; a novel depicting the perils that beset well- and ill-behaved women in Pride and Prejudice; the comic play The Importance of Being Earnest; and poems by writers such as Donne, Milton, Pope, Keats, and many others.
 Written assignments primarily address analytical approaches to literature, though students will have opportunities to write creatively as well.

 Sometimes an idea, story, or character can only best be known through its opposite, or its double, or its retelling.
 This course will explore individual works of literature through specific pairings: the racial undercurrents in Adventures of Huckleberry Finn deepen once you’ve read Beloved; Hamlet broadens its concerns through its modern retelling in Rosencrantz and Guildenstern are Dead, and Heart of Darkness benefits from a shift in gender, century, and continent in State of Wonder.
 Smaller pairings of shorts stories and poems will also appear throughout the year before we turn to the Junior Profile and the Advanced Placement exam in the spring.